devbambino/rapiMoni/README.md

 ## Acknowledgments

-* Special thanks to the Coinbase and Base team for building a wonderful suit of tools that made this project possible.
+* Special thanks to the Brale(MXNe), Aerodrome, Coinbase and Base team for building a wonderful suit of tools that made this project possible.

 ---